 We at Mesothelioma Guide want to recognize the tireless effort that Jenna gives every day to her job.
 We also want all our readers to get to know more about this superhero.
 Below is a Q&A with Nurse Jenna about her professional background, inspiration for becoming a nurse and more.

-If you’d like to speak with Jenna, you can email her at email@example.com.
-As always, she is dedicated to helping people affected by mesothelioma and ready to provide whatever support she can.
-Thank you to Jenna, and all other nurses, for everything you do.
+If you’d like to speak with a patient advocate, you can email Karen Ritter at firstname.lastname@example.org.
+She is dedicated to helping people affected by mesothelioma and ready to provide whatever support she can.
+Thank you to Jenna, Karen and all other nurses, for everything you do.

 Our Conversation With Nurse Jenna